Adalaupy/old-newspaper-ocr/README.md

 2. Import files:
    - Click "Import Files" button
    - Select one or multiple image files or PDFs
-   - For PDFs, choose whether to import all pages
+   - For PDFs, choose whether to import all pages or enter specific pages (e.g. 1,3,5-7)
    - Or press Ctrl+V to paste images from the clipboard

 3. Process images: